Mahavira: Birthplace

-According to both secterian text Uttarapurana and Kalpa Sūtra, Mahavira was born in Kundagrama in the Kingdom of the Videhas.
+According to both sectarian text Uttarapurana and Kalpa Sūtra, Mahavira was born in Kundagrama in the Kingdom of the Videhas.
 Kundagrama is said to be located in present-day Bihar, India, although the exact location of Kundagrama within Bihar remains a subject of dispute.

-Kundagrama was identified by JP Sharma as a suburb of the city of Vaishali, and because of this, some sources refer to him as Vesālie.
+Kundagrama was identified by J. P. Sharma as a suburb of the city of Vaishali, and because of this, some sources refer to him as Vesālie.

 Another potential location of Kundagrāma is the village of Basu Kund, about 60 km north of Patna (the capital of Bihar).

 Life-course

-Mahavira renounced his material wealth and left home when he was twenty-eight, by some accounts, thirty by others, lived an ascetic life for twelve and a half years in which he did not even sit for a time, attained Kevalgyana and then preached Dharma for thirty years.
-Where he preached has been a subject of disagreement between the two major traditions of Jainism: Śvētāmbara and Digambara.
+Mahavira renounced his material wealth and left home when he was twenty-eight, according to some accounts, and thirty according to others.
+He lived an ascetic life for twelve and a half years in which he did not even sit for a time, attained Kevalgyana and then preached Dharma for thirty years.
+The location where he preached has been a subject of disagreement between the two major traditions of Jainism: Śvētāmbara and Digambara.
 The place of his nirvana, Pavapuri in present-day Bihar, is a pilgrimage site for Jains.